infusephp/libs/README.md

 infuse/libs
 ===========

-infuse/libs were created to serve as a basis for web development.
+infuse/libs are as a jumping off point for web development, inspired by express.js (amongst others).
 The libraries are meant to be consumed à la carte.
 You will find few dependencies here, even amongst various classes.
-These libraries have been seen the battlefield in projects small to large.
-There is even a framework built around these.
+These libraries have been used in the battlefield in projects both small and large.
+There is even a framework built around these libraries.

-## MVC Framework
+## Infuse Framework

-An MVC framwork has been built using these libraries, called Infuse Framework.
+An MVC framework, called Infuse Framework, has been built using these libraries.
 Check it out at [https://github.com/jaredtking/infuse](https://github.com/jaredtking/infuse).

 ## Contributing